-Green Team working on the green roof at City Hall.
+The Green team works on removing invasive species from the green roof at City Hall.
+Community-based programs like this provide green youth workforce training.
 Photo courtesy of Groundwork Ohio River Valley and Cincinnati Parks.

 Prediction of climate migration within the United States from coastal displacement by 2100 due to sea level rise.
 Photo courtesy of PLOS One.